khirodsahoo93/Data-512-HW1/README.md

 ## Data Acquisition
 - Pageviews API is used to collect time series data of article traffic from July 2015 to September 2022.
 - The data counts the pageviews for a subset of wikipedia pages which are basically [dinosaurs related articles](https://github.com/khirodsahoo93/data-512-homework_1/blob/main/dinosaurs.csv).
--The data is processed ,converted to json format and saved in 3 different json files.
+- The data is processed ,converted to json format and saved in 3 different json files.
   1. Pageviews count for mobile- dino_monthly_mobile_2015010100-2022100100.json
   2. PageViews count for desktop- dino_monthly_desktop_2015010100-2022100100.json
   3. Pageviews count for cumulative all-access - dino_monthly_cumulative_2015010100-2022100100.json